g-rinaldi/rudy/README.md

 ## History and Availability

-The original CWEB version was freely distributed via Christoph Helmberg's homepage ([rudy](https://www-user.tu-chemnitz.de/~helmberg/rudy.tar.gz)) and Yinyu Ye maintains another version within the [Gset](https://web.stanford.edu/~yyye/yyye/Gset) collection.
+The original CWEB version was freely distributed via Christoph Helmberg's homepage ([rudy](https://www-user.tu-chemnitz.de/~helmberg/rudy.tar.gz)).
+A copy of that version is mantained by Yinyu Ye within his [Gset](https://web.stanford.edu/~yyye/yyye/Gset) collection.

 This repository provides an updated, more readily compilable version using standard C/C++ compilers.

 ## Key Features